 In comparison, coconut and MCT oil don’t need artificial antioxidants because the saturated fats give them a naturally long shelf life and a high smoking point.

 Despite what marketing tells you, canola oil is bad news.
 Here are 10 reasons to stay away from it:

-#1: Canola Oil Contains Trans Fats (Even If The Label Says It Doesn’t)
+#1: Canola Oil Contains Trans Fats (Even If the Label Says Otherwise)

 Take those “0% trans fats” labels plastered over canola oil bottles with a grain of salt.

-The FDA allows companies to claim there are no trans fats in their oil as long as the true content of trans fat stays below 0.5 g per serving.
-According to the FDA: “if a serving contains less than 0.5 gram, the content, when declared, must be expressed as “0 g“[*].
+The FDA allows companies to claim there are no trans fats in their oil as long as the trans fat content stays below 0.5 gram per serving.
+According to the FDA: “If a serving contains less than 0.5 gram, the content, when declared, must be expressed as ‘0 g’”[*].

 Trans fats are extremely harmful.
 They:

 - Decrease HDL (good) cholesterol

 - Cause endothelial dysfunction (bad functioning of the lining of your blood vessels)